JeffersonLab/ceInstall/README.md

 See below for other `module` options.
 Note: the above commands are automatically executed if you load the `clas12` module.

-# Quickstart: local installation on a supported OS, with CVMFS
+# Quickstart: on a supported OS, with CVMFS

 We distribute releases of Geant4 on CVMFS for the following platforms: